abdullahihsan3/XylophoneSwift-UiKit/README.md

 # Xylophone

-## Our Goal
+## Goal Of The Project

-The goal of this tutorial is to dive into a simple iOS recipe - how to play sound and use an Apple library called AVFoundation.
-The most important skill of a great programmer is being able to solve your own problems.
-We’ll do that by exploring StackOverflow, Apple Documentation and learning how to search for solutions effectively.
-By learning to use these tools, you’ll be able to start adding custom features to an app and get it to do what you want it to.
+The goal of this project is to dive into a simple iOS recipe - how to play sound and use an Apple library called AVFoundation.

-## What you will create

-You will be making your first musical instrument!
-Music apps are so popular on the App Store that they even get their own category.
-So in this module, we’re going to make a colourful XyloPhone app.
-Get it?
-Ok, the jokes are bad, but remember, I only wrote the good ones...

 ## What you will learn